johnfraserss/ICS4U/Assignments/02 - Old Language To/README.md

 Due Date(s)
 -----------
-This item will be assumed to have been completed by September 19th
+Do **not** hand this in.
+This item will be assumed to have been completed by February 11th.